-If you do decide to indulge in dairy, make sure to opt for low-fat products, limit your intake, and use enzyme products such as lactase (Lactaid) or lactose-free products to help control any resulting flare-ups.
+If you decide to indulge in dairy, opt for low fat products, limit your intake, and use enzyme products such as lactase (Lactaid) or lactose-free products to help control flare-ups.
 You can also try these 13 dairy-free dinner recipes.

 Considering the nature of Crohn’s disease, it’s generally a good idea to drink more fluids.
 The best beverage of choice tends to be plain water.
 Water also provides the best form of hydration.
 Dehydration is often a risk in cases of chronic diarrhea.

 - black tea

 Caffeinated beverages, such as coffee, tea, and soda, increase diarrhea.
 Alcohol can have the same effect.
 Soda and carbonated water aren’t necessarily good choices, either.
 They can increase gas in many people.

 Remember that moderation is key if you can’t live without your daily caffeine or an occasional glass of wine.
 Try drinking water with these beverages to minimize their potential adverse effects.